mehmetakiferdem/gemstone-examples/README.md

 📦 devbox:examples> PROJECT=mcu task clean build
 ```

-MCU project's target paths are defined as `MCU_TARGETS` variable in `.env` file.
-If you have another MCU target
+MCU projects to compile are defined as `MCU_TARGETS` variable in `.env` file.
+If you have another MCU project
-that you would like to compile, add absolute or relative path of the target's `makefile` directory to `MCU_TARGETS`
+that you would like to compile, add absolute or relative path of the project's `makefile` directory to `MCU_TARGETS`
 variable.

 ```bash